Am I eligible?

 Guide to get detailed information on eligibility criteria.

-are several different program packages under Hoosier Healthwise
+and pregnant women.
+There are several different program packages

-that are tailored for specific groups of people.
+under Hoosier Healthwise that are tailored for specific groups of

 *If you are a pregnant woman, you may be able to get coverage

-Care Select is Indiana's health care program designed to serve
+Hoosier Care Connect is a health care program for individuals

 The Healthy Indiana Plan (HIP) covers adults age 19-64